irdest/irdest/docs/user/src/install/stand-alone.md

 ## Install or upgrade

-If you already have a previous version of Ratman installed on your system we recommend you uninstall it completely first:
+If you have an existing or older installation of Ratman installed, it's recommended to uninstall it completely first.
+Currently there is **no compatibility between Ratman versions**!

 ```
 $ ./uninstall
 $ rm -r ~/.config/ratmand/ ~/.local/share/ratmand
 ```

-Then run the installer
+Then run the installer:

 ```console
 $ ./install